HOW TO MASTER CONTENT MARKETING IN BORING INDUSTRIES

-Remember: There are dozens, if not hundreds, of other businesses competing for attention from your same exact audience.
-How do you stand out?
+Remember: Dozens, if not hundreds, of other businesses are competing for attention from your same exact audience.
+So how do you stand out?

-Offer content that is genuinely helpful.
+Offer genuinely helpful content.
 Not promotional, not salesy, not self-serving.
 Content that’s only purpose is to inform and aid your audience.

-No matter what you do for a living, there is someone out there who doesn’t know how to do it and needs help.
-Even if the topic is completely and utterly boring, those people will find what you have to say useful.
+No matter what you do for a living, someone out there doesn’t know how to do it and needs help.
+So even if the topic is completely and utterly dull, those people will find what you have to say helpful.

 Want to know what kind of information people are looking for?
 Start by checking out question and answer sites like Quora or LinkedIn Answers to find out what people want to know about a specific topic.

 What questions do they have?
 How have other people answered them?
 Take that information and do a deeper dive into it.
-Create an in-depth blog for your website that gives more information than any of the other sources.
+Create an in-depth blog for your website that gives more information than any other source.